Undecidability of Equality in the Free Locally Cartesian Closed Category (Extended version): A free category with families

 \subsubsection{Raw terms}

 In this section we define the syntax and inference rules for a minimal dependent type theory with one base type $o$.
 This theory is closely related to the generalised algebraic theory of cwfs \cite{dybjer:torino}, but here we define it as a usual logical system with a grammar and a collection of inference rules.
-The grammar has four syntactic categories: contexts $\RawCtx$, substitutions $\RawSub$, types $\RawTy$ and terms $\RawTm$:
+The grammar has four syntactic categories: contexts $\RawCtx$, substitutions $\RawSub$, types $\RawTy$ and terms $\RawTm$.

-These terms have as few annotations as possible, only what is needed to recover the domain and codomain of a substitution, the context of a type, and the type of a term:
+These terms have as few annotations as possible, only what is necessary to recover the domain and codomain of a substitution, the context of a type, and the type of a term:

-These functions will be used in the freeness proof.
+These functions will be used to define the interpretation.